Understanding Topics

 What Are Topics?

-In an event-driven architecture (EDA), topics are a means of classifying the information contained in the event message.
-Events are published to a topic and endpoints can subscribe to one or more topics to attract events from publishers.
-In practice, topics are simply strings composed of one or more levels added to a message header.
+In an event-driven architecture (EDA), events are published to topics and endpoints can subscribe to one or more topics to attract events from publishers.
+Technically, Solacetopics are simply strings composed of one or more levels added as metadata in a message header that let publishers classify messages and let subscribers specify what they want to receive messages about.
+This publish-subscribe model enables event brokers to use topics as routing information to send event messages everywhere they need to go.

-Topics have the format a/b/c/.../n, where a, b, c and so on to n are identifiers in a hierarchical scheme you've devised that allows you to classify your information.
-For example, if you're publishing information on household pets you might create topics like animals/domestic/cats and animals/domestic/dogs to organize the content you're sending out.
-You can learn about the full syntactical rules, construction, and encoding in SMF Topics.
+A Solacetopic is a string with the format a/b/c/.../n, where a, b, c and so on are levels in a hierarchy that you design to describe your events.
+For example, if you're publishing information for Example Airline (EA), you might need topics like flight/boarding/ea1234/jfk and flight/departed/ea321/yow to organize the events you're publishing.
+You can learn about the full syntactical rules, construction, and encoding in Solace Message Format Topics.

 Topic Subscriptions